 In 2015, the California Supreme Court ruled on a case where a marriage was, for all intents and purposes, over.
 However, the couple continued to live together.
 The court determined because of this, they were not legally separated.

 So this marriage continued in a legal sense.
-The court reasoned that was upholding a state statute from the 1870s stating that couples must be “living separate and apart” to establish a date of separation.
+The court’s decision upheld a state statute from the 1870s stating that couples must be “living separate and apart” to establish a date of separation.

 Related Reading: We Got Divorced, Why Am I Still On The Hook For The Home Loan?